 On the second floor of Cuartel de Ballaja, you can visit Museo de las Americas, one of the best museums in Old San Juan.
 The entrance to the museum is on the west wing.
 Museo de las Americas Museum features permanent exhibitions about the history and culture of Puerto Rico and the Americas the entire family will enjoy.
-Other exhibitions include popular art in America, history of the natives in America (22 ethnicities), the African heritage, the conquest and colonization of Puerto Rico and more.
+Other exhibitions include popular art in America, history of the natives in America (22 ethnicities), the African heritage, the conquest and colonization of Puerto Rico, and more.
 Excellent museum for families with children and history buffs.
 See below for hours.
-More information about Museo de las Americas.

 Casa Blanca Museum

-Casa Blanca, the oldest home on the island of Puerto Rico, is tucked on the southwest end of Calle Beneficencia.
+Just a minute walk longer and you’ll get to Casa Blanca, one of the top attractions in Old San Juan, the oldest home on the island of Puerto Rico, is tucked on the southwest end of Calle Beneficencia.
 The mansion was built for Juan Ponce de Leon and his family.
-You’ll tour through gardens, mansion living spaces, a display of artifacts and historic information.
+You’ll tour through gardens, mansion living spaces, a display of artifacts, and historic information.

 Where to go from here?